knowaery/Aery-s-Fishsol/README.md

 # Aerys-Fishsol
 ALL CREDIT GOES TO FISHSOL DEVS.
-I only added stuff that I wanted
+I only added stuff that I wanted (Nvidia Replay)

 Original fishSol and tutorial on how to use fishSol: